 Alma Counsels His Son Corianton

-- Items needed: a display board and a writing instrument for the display board, two paper bags or boxes - one filled with garbage and the other filled with desirable items such as treats or little party favor toys, two empty cardboard toilet paper rolls, paper towels, first aid items and medicines.
+- Items needed: chalk and eraser, two paper bags or boxes- one filled with garbage and the other filled with desirable items such as treats or little party favor toys, two cardboard toilet paper rolls, paper towels, first aid items and medicines.

 - Dip a few sheets of the paper towels in mud and put them in a ziplock bag.